climateinteractive/enroads-guide/docs/guide/renewables.rst

 Big Message
 -----------

 * Subsidizing renewable energy is a helpful way to keep coal and gas in the ground and reduce future temperature.
-However, it isn’t a silver bullet.
+However, it isn’t a silver bullet; that is, it isn't sufficient without other actions.

 Key Dynamics
 -------------

 * **Impact**.
-As you encourage renewables, watch coal (brown line) and natural gas (blue line) both shift down in the “Sources of Primary Energy” graph.
+As you encourage renewables, watch Coal (brown line) and Natural Gas (blue line) both shift down in the “Global Sources of Primary Energy” graph.
 This shows the benefit of renewables for the climate – keeping coal, oil, and gas in the ground.

 * **Rebound effect.** Subsidies to renewables decrease energy costs, which increases energy demand over what it would have been otherwise (people use more energy when it is cheap).
 This rebound effect somewhat reduces the positive impact of encouraging renewable energy.
 View this dynamic with the graph “Final Energy Consumption\ *.”*

 * **Delays.** It takes time for the subsidies and encouragement of renewables to show up in installed capacity.
-Subsidies are phased in over 10 years so note in the “Renewable Final Energy Consumption” graph that the Current Scenario does not immediately differ from Business as Usual.
+Subsidies are phased in over 10 years so note in the “Renewable Final Energy Consumption” graph that the Current Scenario does not immediately differ from Business as usual.

 Potential Co-Benefits of Encouraging Renewables
 -------------------------------------------------